AkhilaAnnireddy/StackStats/README.md

 ## Project Description

-Stackstats is a webpage developed using ReactJs and ChartJs which gives analytical report of the stackoverflow users.
+StackStats is a webpage developed using ReactJs and ChartJs which gives analytical report of the stackoverflow users.
 It provides a profile page which has details regarding the user, recent activity, questions answered, regarding posts and graphs which gives statistical analysis of the tags.

 # Available Scripts